ggciag/mandyoc/examples/continental_rift/README.md

 ## How to run this example

+### Generate the input files

-First, you need to generate the input files.
-So run `generate_input_file.py` as:
+To generate the interface, velocity, temperature and parameter file, you need to run `generate_input_file.py` as:
 ```
 python generate_input_files.py
 ```

+### Run the model

-Second, you can run the model as:
+Now, you can run the model as:
 ```
 ~/petsc/arch-label-optimized/bin/mpirun -n 8 ../../mandyoc -seed 0,2 -strain_seed 0.0,1.0
 ```

-Or run the script called `run.sh` as:
+Or you can use the script called `run.sh` as:
 ```
 sh run.sh
 ```